 The cons struct definition is built-in to Scheme; it is primitive.
 For the sake of brevity, the constructor is simply called cons rather than make-cons and the accessors are called first and rest rather than cons-first and cons-rest.
 Note that a Scheme struct definition does not stipulate the types of the fields of the structure.
 Hence, the programmer is responsible for ensuring that cons is used correctly.
-Moreover, a program can use cons in multiple ways.
 In our dialects of Scheme, cons ensures that its second argument is a list.
 (In the standard dialect, first is called car and rest is called cdr for historical reasons.)

-- Processing inductive (self-referential) data requires recursion (self-reference) in the computation. - Recall the meaning of cond. - This template for processing inductive data is an extension of the on Slide 8 for processing is a degenerate form of this template he previous slide where there are multiple clauses (varieties) but no self-reference.
+- Processing inductive (self-referential) data requires recursion (self-reference) in the computation. - What is cond ? - This template for processing inductive data is an extension of the on Slide 8 for processing is a degenerate form of this template he previous slide where there are multiple clauses (varieties) but no self-reference.
 The template is identical except for absence of the recursive call.